zmb3/teleport/rfd/00xx-pod-access-requests.md

 - `/api/v1/namespaces/{namespace}/pods`
   - `POST`: create a POD in namespace `{namespace}`.

+### Security

+When a user lists pods - `kubectl get pods`, using the Kubernetes RBAC given by `search_as_roles` before requesting access to a certain Pod, the user has access to other details besides the Pod name.
+It happens because `kubectl get pods` API response returns Pod description that includes env variables, secrets used, and other details.
+This might be a security concern because Pods YAML might contain secrets that can be leaked even before creating an access request.

+To prevent the users from dumping the YAML spec of the Pod before requesting access to it, we can disable the inclusion of those Pods in the listing request and force users to use `tsh request search --kind pod --search pod`.

 ### Limitations

 1. Difficult to extend to other resources such as namespaces, deployments...
 It's